-Definition: This command directs the T the AT#LTCPSTART comm CP/IP stack to close a TCP listening mode (previously launched and. l by Values: Read Parameters: DLEMODE TCPPORT TCPSERV Syntax: AT#LTCPSTOP Command Possible Responses AT#LTCPSTOP OK Note: Stop TCP listening Note: The local listening port is closed in the TCP/IP stack.
+Definition: This command directs the TCP/IP stack to close a TCP listening mode (previously launched by the AT#LTCPSTART command.

+Values: Read Parameters: DLEMODE TCPPORT TCPSERV TCPTXDELAY

+id: {1,2}

+Syntax: AT#LTCPSTOP=id, with id one of {1,2}

+Command Possible Responses

+AT#LTCPSTOP=2 OK

+Note: Stop TCP listening Note: The local listening port is closed in the TCP/IP stack.